sercxanto/logseq_to_obsidian/CONTRIBUTING.md

 - Add E2E tests if it makes sense
 - Check that linting finds no issues and old and new tests are passing
 - Adapt `README.md` to describe new behavior for users
+- Add a Towncrier fragment in `.changelog/` describing the change

 ### Linting (Ruff)